 Having Attention Deficit Hyperactivity Disorder (ADHD) can be tough when it comes to maintaining relationships of any kind.
 And these days, it seems like everyone knows at least one person with ADHD (or its former name, ADD).
 This section will examine how the condition may affect romantic partners, friends, colleagues, and family members.

-It's time to delve into the unique challenges that come with having adult ADHD in all kinds of interpersonal connections
+It's time to delve into the unique challenges that come with having adult ADHD in all kinds of interpersonal connections.

 The hyperactive and impulsive tendencies that often accompany ADHD can be misinterpreted as disrespectful or childish behavior, potentially putting a strain on friendships.
 This may manifest as someone with ADHD interrupting conversations, having difficulty waiting their turn to speak, or acting impulsively without thinking about potential consequences.